sjoblomj/latex-compile-server/README.md

 # latex-compile-server
 A webserver, running in a Docker container, that can receive and compile [LaTeX documents](http://en.wikipedia.org/wiki/LaTeX).
-The server accepts zip-files sent to it via Rest Post-calls, and it unzips the given files, compiles them with `xelatex` and sends the resulting pdf back.
+The server accepts zip-files sent to it via Rest Post-calls to http://localhost:58404/compile, and it unzips the given files, compiles them with `xelatex` and sends the resulting pdf back.

-[pgfornament](https://ctan.org/pkg/pgfornament) by Alain Matthes et al. is preinstalled and ready to be used in the input documents.

 ## Running the Docker container
 Build and run it with Docker with two simple commands.
 Note that this will download at least 2-3 GB of data, and the resulting image will be at least 5 GB large!